Quick Wiki

 “We were asked to play some things to check the levels of the tape, and we just did one that we liked best from rehearsing it the day before.
 We’d only written it the week before and we were just kind of very keen to play it for each other, and they happened to record it.”

 'Creep's' most remembered melody was the frightening guitar stabs by Greenwood that came right before the song's chorus.
 Despite this, Radiohead didn’t rejoice in their 1992 hit ‘Creep’.
-The brutal guitar stabs by Greenwood, according to him, was an attempt to ruin the song during recording.
-Moreover, following its release, Thom Yorke reportedly began calling 'Crap' the literal crap and claimed that the band had "sucked Satan's cock."
-In addition, he once told a crowd in Montreal to "fuck off, we're tired of it" after a fan requested the song.
+The brutal guitar stabs by Greenwood, according to him, were an attempt to ruin the song during recording.
+Moreover, following its release, Thom Yorke reportedly began calling 'Crap' the literal crap and claimed that the band had "sucked Satan's c**k."
+In addition, he once told a crowd in Montreal to "f**k off, we're tired of it" after a fan requested the song.
 Other fans of the song have been accused of being "anally retarded".

 ‘Amnesiac’